 Pink ricordea, Ricordea florida, is an uncommon color morph that rivals the orange ricordea for stunning color.
 The polyps are a dark pink to light red with purple tentacles around the outer edge.
-They can also look like a greenish pink which we still have to upload a picture for.
+Right now they look like a green ricordea with a pink layer on top which we still have to upload a picture for.
 The mouth is usually pink, but some have a more purply mouth.

 They are generally about 1.5″ in diameter when fully inflated, but they may get a little bit bigger once they’re acclimated into your system.

 We only sell loose polyps that are not attached to any significant amount of substrate.
 They will eventually attach to any clean substrate in your tank, or you can epoxy or superglue them to what ever you want.
 They can take intense light, but will thrive in medium light conditions as well.

 Sometimes you just have to experiment with the placement to get the best